-105.6.32 Open Burning.
-An operational permit is required for kindling or maintaining Open Burning.
+105.6.32 Open burning.
+An operational permit is required for kindling or maintaining of an open fire or a fire on any public street, alley, road, or other public or private ground open burning.
 Instructions and stipulations of the permit shall be adhered to.

-Exception: Recreational Fires (See Appendix V for permit requirements in Hazardous Fire Areas)
+Exception: Recreational fires (See Appendix V for permit requirements in Hazardous Fire Areas)